EU VAT for Easy Digital Downloads: Complete Guide

-European Union value added tax (more commonly known as EU VAT) is a tax that is added onto goods and services that are sold within the EU.
+European Union value added tax (more commonly known as EU VAT, or IVA in certain countries) is a tax that is added onto goods and services that are sold within the EU.
 It is paid by the customer when they make the purchase.
 The seller is responsible for collecting the tax and paying it to the correct authorities.

 The law changed on 1st January 2015, forcing companies worldwide – including those outside of the EU – to handle EU VAT:

 - Before 1st January 2015 – If a company sells digital products to a consumer in an EU country, then the “place of supply” was the country where the seller is based – not the consumer.